kamdeb6x3/kamdeb6x3/README.md

-- 👋 Hi, I’m @kamdeb6x3
+- 👋 Hi, my name is Kamil Dębski.
-- 👀 I’m interested in Linux and programming
+- 👀 I’m very much interested in AI.
-- 🌱 I’m currently learning C, C++, Python, Java and sh/bash/zsh.
-- 💞️ I’m looking to collaborate on programming projects.
+- 🎸 I like programming in Python the most but I can write in any given programming language if needed.
-- 📫 You can reach me via E-mail: kamdeb6x3@protonmail.com
+- 📫 You can reach me via E-mail: kamdeb6x3@proton.me